pisong314/cogstack-nlp/medcat-v2/README.md

 # Medical  <img src="https://github.com/CogStack/cogstack-nlp/blob/main/media/cat-logo.png?raw=true" width=45> oncept Annotation Tool (version 2)

+MedCAT can be used to extract information from Electronic Health Records (EHRs) and link it to biomedical ontologies like SNOMED-CT, UMLS, or HPO (and potentially other ontologies).
+Original paper for v1 on [arXiv](https://arxiv.org/abs/2010.01165).

 **There's a number of breaking changes in MedCAT v2 compared to v1.**
 When moving from v1 to v2, please refer to the [migration guide](docs/migration_guide_v2.md).
 Details on breaking are outlined [here](docs/breaking_changes.md).